Retirement gift ideas that actually matter

 Here's the thing about retirement: it's not just the end of a job.

 It's the end of a chapter.
 For some people, the biggest chapter.
-Their career shaped their identity — who they were, who they became, who showed up every day for decades.
+Their career shaped their identity.
+Who they were.
+Who they became.
+Who showed up every day for decades.
 And now that chapter is closing.

 Your gift is a chance to say something.